axeldinh/rlib/_sources/Introduction.rst.txt

 `Learning` contains the different algorithms which have been implemented while `Agents` contains the different agents which can be used to interact with the environment.

-To use them on a `gymnasium` environment, the user most choose an algorithm along with the different parameters the agents should take.
+To use them on a `gymnasium` environment, the user must choose an algorithm along with the different parameters the agents should take.

 For example, to use the `DeepQLearning` algorithm on the `gymnasium` `CartPole-v1` environment, as the action space is discrete, the agent should be a MLP.
 This can be done using the following code: